-- 645 Acknowledgements. - This work has been supported by the European Union's Horizon 2020 Research and Innovation - Programme under grant agreement No. 856612 and the Cyprus Government.
-TJ acknowledges - the funding support by the European Union ERC-2022-STGERC-BAE-Project: 101076311. - Views and opinions expressed are however those of the author(s) only and do not necessarily - reflect those of the European Union or the European Research Council Executive Agency. - Neither the European Union nor the granting authority can be held responsible for them.
-The - authors thank the University of Helsinki, INAR/Physics for support and instrumentation.
-The - authors also thank the technical support team; Nikoleta Lekaki, Moreno Parolin, and Rafail - Konatzii for the technical support in maintaining field stations.
-The authors thank all the past - and present personnel who contributed to the field measurements within the EMME project. - The authors thank the anonymous reviewers for their valuable suggestions and comments.
+Acknowledgements.
+This work has been supported by the European Union's Horizon 2020 Research and Innovation programme and the Cyprus Government under grant agreement no. 856612 (EMME-CARE).
+Tuija Jokinen acknowledges the funding support by the European Union ERC-2022-STGERC-BAE-Project: 101076311.
+The authors thank the University of Helsinki, INAR/Physics, for support and instrumentation and ACTRIS Cluster Calibration Center for calibration services.
+The authors also thank the technical support team, Nikoleta Lekaki, Moreno Parolin, and Rafail Konatzii, for the technical support in maintaining field stations.
+The authors thank all the past and present personnel who contributed to the field measurements within the EMME-CARE project.
+The authors thank the anonymous reviewers for their valuable suggestions and comments.